List of The Dark Tower characters: Jake Chambers

 Jake Chambers is an eleven-year-old boy from the New York of 1977, and is considered by Roland to be his "true son".
 Jake's given name is John, but he prefers to be known by Jake, and is called "'Bama" by his housekeeper, who is far closer to him than his parents.
 In his home world, he dies at the hands of Jack Mort (who Jake initially believes is Walter) and ends up in Roland's world as a result.
 The gunslinger and the boy travel together in pursuit of the Man in Black, developing a strong bond along the way.
 However, in order to reach the Man in Black, Roland lets Jake fall to his death.

-The child Roland allowed to die reappears in Roland's mind in The Waste Lands resulting in a paradox.
+The person Roland allowed to die reappears in Roland's mind in The Waste Lands resulting in a paradox.
 Since Roland (in The Drawing of the Three) prevented Mort from shoving Jake into traffic, he never died, therefore he never appeared in Mid-World and was never left to die under the mountains.
 Jake and Roland, however, can remember both timelines, and the knowledge is slowly driving them insane.

-In the first half of The Waste Lands, Roland's ka-tet figure out a way to draw Jake into Mid-world, where he belongs (an action which finishes the real Drawing of the Three, Jack Mort never having been intended to join the ka-tet).
-Eddie is driven to whittle a key out of wood as they approach a Speaking Ring, where Eddie draws another door into the ground, this one guarded by an invisible demon.
+In the first half of The Waste Lands, Roland's ka-tet figure out a way to draw Jake into Mid-World, where he belongs (an action which finishes the real Drawing of the Three, Jack Mort never having been intended to join the ka-tet).
+Eddie is driven to whittle a key out of wood as they approach a Speaking Ring, where he draws a door on the ground, this one guarded by an invisible demon.
 Susannah distracts the demon by allowing it to copulate with her, while Eddie perfects the key and uses it to open the door.
-On the other side, Jake has been led by the younger version of Eddie who lived in that when to a haunted house (indeed, Eddie has vague memories of the encounter himself), filled with evil spirits and a horrendous gate-keeper.
-Jake, with some timely assistance from Roland, fights through them to reach the door.
-Once the boy is in Mid-World again, Roland's and Jake's memories are merged and their descent into insanity abated.
+On the other side, in 1977, Jake finds a vacant lot that contains a silver key and a rose that represents the Dark Tower.
+Guided by their dreams of each other, Eddie's younger self from this time leads Jake to an abandoned house, filled with evil spirits and a horrendous gatekeeper.
+Jake fights through them to reach and unlock one particular door, with timely assistance from Roland, and is pulled into Mid-World once again.
+This action resolves the paradoxes in the minds of both Jake and Roland, and their sanity is restored.